 2 tbsp olive oil

-4 rashes of bacon, you can also use guanciale or pancetta, but I only had bacon last night.
+1 packet of pancetta, you can also use guanciale or bacon

 6 asparagus spears, cut in to chunks

 4 eggs, whisked thoroughly

 1 lb spaghetti, bucatini or pasta of choice

 Firstly, start boiling your pasta water and add in 1 tbsp of kosher salt to the water.
 Bring to a boil and then add in your pound of spaghetti or pasta of choice.